inspireFly-VT/.github/profile/README.md

 ## InspireFly is a student run space organization at Virginia Tech in Blacksburg, Virginia USA.

+We are currently working to build and launch a 1U research cubesat.

 <!--

 **Here are some ideas to get you started:**